“You see this highway we’re driving on now? It’s in this spot because of the elves.”

 Þingvellir National Park Views

-Reaching the beautiful green smokey Þingvellir National Park a fog ascends on the volcano-hugged landscape.
+Reaching the beautiful green smokey Þingvellir National Park — a true Iceland bucket list experience — a fog ascends on the volcano-hugged landscape.

 “Peer into the fog.
 If you see something move, the elves are allowing you to see them.”

 Folklore aside, Þingvellir National Park is an important place for many reasons.
 Along with being one of three national parks in Iceland and a UNESCO World Heritage Site, it’s where Iceland’s parliament was started in 930 by the Vikings.
 It’s also where Iceland declared independence from Denmark in 1944.

 We get off the bus at the Visitor Center.
 Here Jaakko invites us to, “Take a look at the view here, and see exactly why this place was chosen.”

 It’s true; from the Visitor Center’s Hakið viewpoint I see rifts cut through the ground showcasing crystal waters and creating an otherworldly effect.
 I can even see where I snorkeled Silfra just days before, a fissure where you swim between North America’s and Eurasia’s divergent tectonic plates.

 You can see exactly where the earth descends as the plates move apart — about two centimeters each year — and even walk through the Almannagjá Fault.